ValdezGabe/CS361/README.md

 ## A. Requesting Data from the Microservice

 ### Instructions
-1. Establish a connection to the server: Use a socket to connect to the server at the specified host and port.
-It should display a message "Server is listening on port 8081"
+1. Establish a connection to the server - `python rng.py`: Use a socket to connect to the server at the specified host and port.
+It should display a message `Server is listening on port 8081`
-2. Send the request: Once connected, send a request for the server to generate a random number.
+2. Send the request - `python client.py`: Once connected, send a request for the server to generate a random number.
 The request should include the maximum limit for the random number.
-3. Receive the server's prompt: The server will prompt you to enter the maximum number.
+3. The server will prompt you to enter the maximum number.
-4. Send the maximum number: Send the maximum number to the server.
+4. Send the maximum number to the server.
-5. Receive the random number: The server will generate a random number within the specified range and send it back to you.
+5. The server will generate a random number within the specified range and send it back to you.

 Example Call: